Digital-Alchemy-TS/documentation/Quickstart/Automation/Next Steps.md

 });
 ```

-For reference, here is an implementation `Testing` to show how accessing your services via [[TServiceParams]] works.
+For reference, here is an implementation of `Testing` to show how accessing your services via [[TServiceParams]] works.

 > [!important]
 > 1. Utilizing dashes in your project/service names is discouraged